 The active staff shall consist of physicians, dentists, podiatrists and psychologists who demonstrate a genuine concern, interest, and activity in the Medical Center through substantial involvement in the affairs of the Medical Staff or Medical Center and/or are regularly involved in the care of patients in the Medical Center facilities.
-The volume of annual patient contacts and involvement in the affairs of the Medical Staff or Medical Center necessary to achieve and maintain active staff shall be established by the Medical Executive Committee.
-During the Medial Center's first year of operation, members of the Medical Staff who are Active Staff members in good standing on Banner Ironwood Medical Staff will be appointed to the Active Staff.
+The volume of annual patient contacts and involvement in the affairs of the Medical Staff or Medical Staff or Medical Center necessary to achieve and maintain active staff shall be established by the Medical Executive Committee.